wazzazz/interview_js/README.md

+# Vite vs CRA

+Vite is much more faster in developer and production mode.
+Ready out of the box for bunch of features (typescript, postcss)

 # Service worker/ PWA

 ### Service worker is a heart of PWA.
 As a standalone worker can intersect all requests, used for cache assets to work better with low internet.
 Works in parallels and use only HTTPS.
 Also similar to middleware